awsdocs/amazon-eks-user-guide/doc_source/configure-sts-endpoint.md

    If you have automation that expects the pre\-signed URL in a certain format or if your application or downstream dependencies that use pre\-signed URLs have expectations for the AWS Region targeted, then make the necessary changes to use the appropriate AWS STS endpoint\.

 1. Delete and re\-create any existing pods that are associated with the service account to apply the credential environment variables\.
 The mutating web hook does not apply them to pods that are already running\.
-You can replace *pods*, *kube\-system*, and *\-l k8s\-app=aws\-node* with the information for the pods that you set your annotation for\.
+You can replace `pods`, `kube-system`, and `-l k8s-app=aws-node` with the information for the pods that you set your annotation for\.

    ```
    kubectl delete pods -n kube-system -l k8s-app=aws-node